The following post is from Lisa of The Pennington Point: 7 Quick Ways to Add Seasonal Decor to Your Home

 Fresh or faux, flowers can brighten up a room.
 I like to pick up cheap flowers at the grocery store and put them on the table for a summery pick-me-up.

 Like the pillows, I have several wreaths in storage that I change with the season.
-Of course, occasionally I see a cute new wreath idea, and it’s a fun, easy project that breathes new life into the entry to my home.
+Of course, occasionally, I see a cute new wreath idea, and it’s a fun, easy project that breathes new life into the entrance to my home.
+Make a DIY Rolled Felt Flower Wreath for Valentine’s Day.

 One of my favorite thing about the chalkboard craze is that they are quick and easy to change.
 In half an hour, I can have a new quote or saying on the wall.